Expensify/App/docs/articles/expensify-classic/reports/Print-or-download-a-report.md

 ---
-title: Print or download report
+title: Print or download a report
 description: Share, print, or download a report
 ---
 <div id="expensify-classic" markdown="1">